International Relations, MSc

 Why Study International Relations?

-• An MSc International Relations provides you with a wide range of options in a wide range of professions, and research areas.
+• An MSc International Relations provides you with the skills and knowledge needed to pursue a wide range of professions, or to continue research on numerous topics

 • The department offers expertise in the Middle-East, Latin America, North and South Asia, the Nordic Countries, Central and Eastern Europe as well as Scotland, the UK and the EU.